anthony-richardson/CogniFuse/README.md

 - `model_name`: The class name of the model.
 This is where a custom model becomes available as option once added to the [models](models) folder
 - `multimodal`: The choice between `1` for multimodal and `0` for unimodal
 - `modality`: In the case of an unimodal model, this decides which modality to use.
 The options are `eeg`, `ppg`, `eda` and `resp`
 - `task`: The task on which the model should be trained and evaluated.
-The available tasks can be found [here](utils/tasks.py) or in the script help menu
+The available tasks can be found [here](utils/tasks.py) or in the scripts help menu
 - `cuda`: The choice between `1` for using a cuda device and `0` for using the cpu
 - `device`: The device id, in the case of using a cuda device.
 For Nvidia graphics cards, this id may be viewed using `nvidia-smi`
 - All arguments that have been added by the user when overwriting the `add_model_options` function of the custom model class